 Almost to the state line, Buford encountered Tarleton near Lancaster on May 29th.
 According to legend, Tarleton offered a flag of truce to Buford, which Buford rejected.
 As the Virginians formed a line of defense in preparation for battle, Tarleton’s men attacked mercilessly without giving the Patriots an opportunity to load their muskets.
 It is said that Buford then attempted to surrender and even waved a white flag, yet this time it was his offer that was scorned.
 Tarleton’s men slaughtered the Virginians.

 There remains today no verification of Buford’s alleged surrender; either way, this battle was especially bloody.
 While the British called this victory a success, Patriots referred to it as an ambush.
 From that point in the Revolutionary War, Patriots would yell, “Remember Tarleton’s quarter!” when entering battle, and animosity between the two sides increased exponentially after this grisly conflict in Lancaster County.

-Buford’s Massacre Site is listed in the National Register, which notes the following:
+Buford’s Massacre Site is listed in the National Register: